ghalamif/ArgoCD/argo-image-updater/README.md

 Argo CD Image Updater is a tool to automatically update the container images of Kubernetes workloads which are managed by Argo CD.
 In a nutshell, it will track image versions specified by annotations on the Argo CD Application resources and update them by setting parameter overrides using the Argo CD API.

-Currently it will only work with applications that are built using Kustomize or Helm tooling.
+Currently, it will only work with applications that are built using Kustomize or Helm tooling.
 Applications built from plain YAML or custom tools are not supported yet (and maybe never will).

 # Update strategies